gudwin/botbuilder-unit/README.md

 - [ ] Complete global configuration section
 - [ ] Update a Quick Start Section (remove Jasmine)
 - [ ] Describe BaseLogReporter interface
+- [ ] Provide an example for the ConversationMock class

 ## Glossary
 - **script** or **conversation spec** - an array of messages describing flow of conversation with a bot;